 48 participated in this event, who noted impact on their teaching as a result.

-Stay tuned for more CFE programs!
+Stay tuned for the next session!

 For more resources on teaching challenging topics, click here.